RaKostas/Python_R_STATA-applications/Projects/Big Data/3rd/README.md

 # Big Data Mining: Classification, Clustering & Association Rules in R and Python

 **MSc in Applied Economics and Data Analysis**
-School of Economics and Business Administration, Department of Economics
 *Supervisor: Prof. Tzagarakis Manolis*

 ---